jonbnewman/mobx-store-provider/README.md

 - [useProvider](#useprovider)

-  React Hook used to retrieve the React `Context.Provider` for a given `storeIdentifier`.
+  React Hook used to retrieve the React `Context.Provider`.

 - [createStore](#createstore)

-  React Hook used to instantiate new mobx-state-tree instances inside of components.
+  React Hook used to instantiate new mobx-state-tree instances/models inside of components.

 - [useStore](#usestore)

-  React Hook used to retrieve a `store` for a given `storeIdentifier`.
+  React Hook used to retrieve a `store`.

 - [disposeStore](#disposestore)